Computational Cosmology Center Group Lead - 96060

-In this exciting role, you will conduct and lead computing research and/or development projects within or related to ongoing or future science collaborations including DESI, LSST-DESC, CMB-S4, Euclid, WFIRST among others.
+This position is for a Computer Staff Scientist as group lead of the C3 Group in the Computational Science Department in the Scientific Data Division.
+In this exciting role, you will conduct and lead computing research and/or development projects within or related to ongoing or future cosmology science collaborations including DESI, LSST-DESC, CMB-S4, Euclid, WFIRST among others.

 What You Will Do:

-- Provide leadership in and be responsible for securing funding for an active research and development program in his/her technical areas.
+- Provide leadership in and be responsible for securing funding for an active research and development program in your technical areas.

-- Responsible for all significant projects and programs in the group, has accountability for results, and may represent the Department and Division to funding agencies.
+- Be responsible for all significant projects and programs in the group with accountability for results, and represent the Department and Division to funding agencies.

 - Provide supervision, guidance and mentoring for the professionals and technical support staff in the group.